2018–19 Indian cricket season

 The A-team season consisted of tours from Australia A, South Africa A, England Lions and Australia A Women.
 South Africa A lost the first class series 0–1.
 They were joined by India B and Australia A for a List A Quadrangular Series.
 India B defeated Australia A in the final to win the series.
 Australia A drew the first class series 1–1.
 England Lions lost the first class series 0–1 and List A series 1–4.
 Australia A women won the women's list a series 0–3 but lost the women's T20 series 3–0.

 The domestic season was the biggest ever after addition of nine new teams as per the Lodha Panel recommendations and overs 2000 matches were played.
 During the season, BCCI faced strain on its resources(umpires and referees) due to high number of matches.
 The domestic season began with Duleep trophy and finished in May with 12th season of Indian Premiere League.
 India Blue won the Duleep trophy.
 Bengal won the Vijay Hazare trophy.
-India C won the Deodhar trophy.
 Vidharbha won the Ranji Trophy.
 Vidharbha also won the Irani Trophy.
 Karnataka won the Syed Mushtaq Ali Trophy.
 Mumbai Indians won the 2019 Indian Premier League.

 The women's domestic season began in August with the new Women's T20 Challenger Trophy and ended in May with Women's T20 Challenge.
 India Blue Women won the T20 Challenger Trophy.
 Bengal women won the one-day league.
 India Red Women won the One-Day Challenger Trophy.
 Punjab won the Senior Women's T20 League.
 IPL Supernovas won the 2019 Women's T20 Challenge.